Martin Robinson (footballer)

-Martin John Robinson (born 17 July 1957 in Ilford) was an English professional footballer who scored over 100 league goals in a career spanning over 15 years.
+Martin John Robinson (born 17 July 1957) is an English former professional footballer who scored over 100 league goals in a career spanning over 15 years.

 Starting his career as an apprentice with Tottenham Hotspur in 1975, he made just 6 appearances for the London club, scoring twice in 3 seasons at White Hart Lane.

 He made a name for himself as a striker when moving across London to Charlton Athletic where he managed 58 goals in 228 games.
 After a brief loan spell at Reading (6 appearances, 2 goals), he hit his most prolific form when signed for Gillingham as he netted 23 goals in 96 games for the Priestfield club.

 A spell at Southend United followed where he managed 14 goals, the last of which being his 100th league goal.
 He wound down his professional career with a season at Cambridge United where he made 16 appearances, scoring one league goal.
 He also scored the winning goal for the club in a League Cup second round, first leg game against First Division Derby County, beating England goalkeeper Peter Shilton.

 After leaving the Abbey Stadium Robinson had a spell with Enfield.